Johnson County War: Political effects

-Although many of the leaders of the WSGA's hired force, such as William C. Irvine, were Democrats, the ranchers who had hired the group were tied to the Republican party and their opponents were mostly Democrats.
+Although many of the leaders of the WSGA's hired force, such as William C. Irvine, were Democrats, the ranchers who had hired the group were tied to the Republican Party and their opponents were mostly Democrats.
 Many viewed the rescue of the WSGA group at the order of President Harrison (a Republican) and the failure of the courts to prosecute them a serious political scandal with overtones of class war.
 As a result of the scandal, the Democratic Party became popular in Wyoming for a time, winning the governorship in 1892 and taking control of both houses of the state legislature in that election.
-Wyoming voted for the Democrat William Jennings Bryan in the 1896 U.S. Presidential Election, and Johnson County was one of the two counties in the state with the largest Bryan majorities.
+Wyoming voted for the Democrat William Jennings Bryan in the 1896 U.S. presidential election, and Johnson County was one of the two counties in the state with the largest Bryan majorities.

 Economic analysis

 Historian Daniel Belgrad argues that in the 1880s centralized range management was emerging as the solution to the overgrazing that had depleted open ranges.
 Moreover, cattle prices at the time were low.
-Larger ranchers also were hurt by mavericking (taking lost, unbranded calves from other ranchers' herds), and responded by organizing cooperative roundups, blacklisting, and lobbying for stricter anti-maverick laws.
+Larger ranchers were also hurt by mavericking (taking lost, unbranded calves from other ranchers' herds), and responded by organizing cooperative roundups, blacklisting, and lobbying for stricter anti-maverick laws.
 These ranchers formed the WSGA and hired gunmen to hunt down rustlers, but local farmers resented the ranchers' collective political power.
 The farmers moved toward decentralization and the use of private winter pastures.
 Randy McFerrin and Douglas Wills argue that the confrontation represented opposing property rights systems.
 The result was the end of the open-range system and the dominance of large-scale stock ranching and farming.

 The popular image of the war, however, remains that of vigilantism by aggressive landed interests against small individual settlers defending their rights.
 By 1893, the WSGA was opened to the other small ranchers and farmers, finally ending their monopoly and control over Wyoming business interests.
 Previous practices of the WSGA, such as vigilantism and confiscation of cattle, were finally stopped.
-Many prominent leaders of the Association such as Frank Wolcott, Frank M. Canton and Tom Smith later left the area.
+Many prominent leaders of the association such as Frank Wolcott, Frank M. Canton and Tom Smith later left the area.